X

 How and When to Prune Peppers in Mild-Winter Climates

-In mild-winter climates like where I live (low desert of Arizona zone 9b), pepper plants often live for many years.
+In mild-winter climates like where I live (the low desert of Arizona, zone 9b), pepper plants often live for many years.
 If left to continue growing, plants get spindly and are prone to breaking.
-Plants also have damage from the infrequent (but still possible) frost events or the extreme heat in the summer.
+Plants are also damaged by infrequent (but still possible) frost events or extreme summer heat.

 When is the best time to prune peppers in mild winter climates?

-The extreme weather of very hot summers and occasional frosts in the winter leave my pepper plants a little haggard.
+The extreme weather of very hot summers and occasional frosts in the winter leaves my pepper plants a little haggard.
 I usually prune pepper plants twice a year.
-Once in the spring (after the danger of frost has passed) and again in the early fall, once temperatures have dropped from the summer heat.
+Once in the spring (after the danger of frost has passed)and again in the early fall, once temperatures have dropped from the summer heat.

 If the plants are a manageable size and healthy, you may only need to prune them once a year.